Kristiyan Malinov: Loan to Dobrudzha

 In July 2013, Malinov was loaned to B Group team Dobrudzha Dobrich for the 2013–14 season.
 He made his debut in a 1–0 home win over Akademik Svishtov on 3 August 2013.
 Coached by former Litex's forward Svetoslav Todorov, Malinov made an immediate impact, appearing in all 26 league matches, scoring four goals.
 He was substituted only once during the entire league season in the second division.

-Return to Litex
+Return to Litex Lovech

 Malinov returned to Litex at the end of the season.
 He made his debut in the team's opening league match of the 2014–15 campaign against CSKA Sofia on 20 July 2014, playing the full 90 minutes in the centre of midfield.
 On 14 September, he scored his first goal in a 2–0 home win over Haskovo.
 On 29 November 2014, Malinov opened the scoring against Levski Sofia at Georgi Asparuhov Stadium.
 Later in the match Litex went 2–1 down, but Malinov created Litex's second goal, which was scored by Kiril Despodov for a 2–2 draw.